From UAE prodigy to starring for England, Mahika's meteoric rise

 I think the biggest change for me was to see how professional the environment was.
 England is one of the best teams in women’s cricket.
 So to see how hard everyone trains was amazing because I feel like coming from an associate team where it is different.
 Not everyone is a full-time cricketer, not everyone is completely committed to that (cricket) because they need to have a job as well.
 So I had never seen full-time professional athletes, how they train, how they go about what they do.
 So I think that was the biggest change for me to see that.

 Q. So tell us how did fast bowling attract you?
-Batters normally don’t like facing fast bowling and it’s not easy to be a fast bowler either because it’s so physically demanding…
+Batters normally don’t like facing fast bowlers and it’s not easy to be a fast bowler either because it’s physically so demanding…

 My dad was a left-arm fast bowler (in his college days in India), so it was that skill he taught me when I was younger.
 He wasn’t amazingly successful, but I just learned by watching him bowl.
 He would never come to me and say that this is how you spin the ball.
 He always wanted to teach me how to bowl fast.
 Then I think watching cricket from a young age, I always found the fast bowlers exciting.
 And obviously my height gives me a great advantage.